-I had heard and read much about it, but unfortunately I was unable to go and see it when the company was in Amsterdam, last December, so I waited for an opportunity to fly up and down to Berlin.
-Yes, I know, this is one of the advantages of living in Europe.
+I had heard and read much about it, but unfortunately I was unable to go and see it when the company was in Amsterdam last December, so I waited for an opportunity to fly up and down to Berlin.
+Yes I know, this is one of the advantages of living in Europe.

 In Thomas Ostermeier and Marius von Mayenburg's adaptation Hamlet opens with what is probably the most famous soliloquy in theatre, the first lines of "To be or not to be".
 The same lines return in Act 2 as well as in its usual place in Act 3.
-This dramaturgic intervention has the benefit of showing how the same words can have multiple connotations depending on the context in which they are placed.
+This dramaturgic intervention has the benefit of showing how the same words can have different connotations depending on the context in which they are placed.

 The performance starts with the funeral of the King.
 One of the actors produces rain using a gardenhose, which I thought was quite brilliant, because nothing is hidden and yet you recognize the water as rain.
 The funeral turns into a slapstick when the gravedigger tumbles into the grave.
 This sets the mood for the rest of the piece.

 Who is Hamlet, really?
-Is he a brooding intellectual, given to philosophical musings, misplaced among the materialist self-centered Danish royal court, a rebel who seeks to reveal the corruption around him, or is he a spoiled annoying child who refuses to grow up?
+Is he a brooding intellectual, given to philosophical musings, misplaced among the materialist self-centered Danish royal court, a rebel who seeks to reveal the corruption around him, or is he a spoiled child who refuses to grow up?

-In Infinite Jest, itself a reference to Hamlet, David Foster Wallace has one of his characters contemplate that "It's always seemed a little preposterous that Hamlet, for all his paralyzing doubt about everything, never once doubts the reality of the ghost.
+In Infinite Jest, itself a reference to Hamlet, David Foster Wallace has one of his characters contemplate that "it's always seemed a little preposterous that Hamlet, for all his paralyzing doubt about everything, never once doubts the reality of the ghost.
 Never questions whether his own madness might not in fact be unfeigned. (..).
 That is, whether Hamlet might be only feigning feigning."
 Or to put it differently, the fact that he feigns madness doesn't mean that he isn't mad.
 This consideration applies perfectly to the adaptation by Thomas Ostermeier.